MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/get-started/add-storage.md

 ![Review Disk Storage Allocation](../media/dpm2016-add-storage-2.png)

-Step 2: Now add as many disks as needed and extend the virtual disk Having created a Virtual disk with Simple layout and the number of columns set to 1, any more disks that may be needed for storing backups.
+Step 2: Now add as many disks as needed and extend the virtual disk Having created a Virtual disk with Simple layout, any more disks that may be needed for storing backups.

 ![Review Disk Storage Allocation](../media/dpm2016-add-storage-3.png)